pipobscure/pipobscure/_posts/2015-02-28-preachyatheist-atheistjack-via-godswill.markdown

 ---
 layout: post
-title: "> It would be flying cars and replicating machines.
+title: "It would be flying cars and replicating machines.
 Religion poisons everything!"
 date: 2015-02-28 14:31:13 Z
 tags: []